timaliev/git-secrets-encryption/README.md

 ## Installation

-`$ curl -sS https://raw.githubusercontent.com/timaliev/git-secrets-encryption/master/secretsencryption.sh | /bin/bash`
+`curl -sS https://raw.githubusercontent.com/timaliev/git-secrets-encryption/master/secretsencryption.sh | /bin/bash`

 This will install Git hooks from `.githooks` to your home directory and set global `core.hooksPath` to it (supported by Git v2.9.0 and later).
 If you have existing Git hooks directory with the same name it will be backed up and you will be informed during installation.